ICD codes: G44 G44.0 What is the ICD Code?

 How common are cluster headaches?

-Men are affected three times more often than women.
-In most cases cluster headaches appear for the first time in people aged between 20 and 40.
+Men are affected by cluster headaches three times as often as women.
+In most cases, cluster headaches appear for the first time in people aged between 20 and 40.
 However they may occur at any age.

 How does a cluster headache develop?

 Cluster headaches normally only occur at certain phases.
 These phases are called clusters or episodes.
 They last anywhere between a few days and several weeks.
-Most people are symptom-free for long periods between these phases, sometimes for years.
+Most people affected by cluster headaches are symptom-free for long periods between these phases, sometimes for years.
 The phases and attacks often occur in spring or autumn.

 During a phase of cluster headaches the attacks may occur anywhere between every other day and several times a day.
 They often occur repeatedly at the same time of day, particularly early in the morning or one to two hours before going to sleep.